deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 Adam's eyes widened a little, his expression became serious and he glanced over BASEBALL's shoulder.

-BASEBALL shut his eyes. "…He's behind me, isn't he?."
+BASEBALL shut his eyes. "...He's behind me, isn't he?."

 There was a tense moment, then Adam cracked up laughing, and the rest of the crew joined in.
 "Gotcha!"